swapnashetty05/AccessibilityTestAutomation/README.md

-This project consists of Example of Accesibility testing with AXE.
+This project consists of Example of Accesibility testing with AXE(Java, Selenium and TestNG).
 Please follow below steps to successfully run the Automation suite.

 Steps: